indranimaz23-oss/agent-sentinel/README.md

 ### Pre-Execution Enforcement Boundary for Tool-Using AI Agents

-Agent Sentinel is an experiment in building a hard execution boundary for autonomous AI systems that have tool access.
+Agent Sentinel is an experiment in building a pre-execution enforcement boundary for tool-using AI agents.

-If an agent wants to execute a real action, delete a bucket, rotate credentials, stop logging, destroy infrastructure, that request should pass through a deterministic enforcement layer before anything runs.
+If an agent wants to execute a real action in a live environment, that request should be evaluated deterministically before anything runs.

-This repository focuses on defining and testing that boundary.
+This repository defines and tests that boundary.

 ## The problem

-Most current agent "safety" mechanisms live in the system prompt.
-If the model is compromised (prompt injection), misconfigured, or simply wrong, that safety layer often fails with it.
+Most current agent safety mechanisms live in the system prompt.
+If the agent is injected, misconfigured, or simply wrong, that safety layer often fails with it.

-Post-hoc auditing is also insufficient once agents can act quickly and repeatedly.
-By the time something is flagged, the action has already executed.
+Auditing after the fact is not enough once agents can act quickly and repeatedly.
+The decision to allow or block an action has to happen before execution.

-If agents are allowed to operate in real environments, enforcement needs to happen before execution — not after.

-## The approach: pre-execution adjudication
+## The approach

 This project implements a firewall for actions.